 Intersect - When two data layers are intersected, those elements that are contained within and/or cross the intersected layer are tagged for the spatial join.
 Those elements that do not have a physical intersection are excluded.

 Within Distance of - Those elements that are within the user specified distance will be tagged for a spatial join.
 This option is specified to assign contour elevation data to a point element such as a junction elevation.
 In other words, any elements of the selected layer that fall within the tolerance level specified will be tagged for a spatial join.

 Once the spatial join options have been specified, proceed to the Field Mapping tab to map the desired fields prior to exchanging the data.

 Insert Field Mapping Picture

-The field mapping tab allows you to map corresponding fields to one another prior to performing the GIS Exchange.
-Merely select fields on the left hand side to be mapped to InfoWater fields on the right hand side.
-Once the field mapping has been completed, click on the OK button to finish the GIS Exchange.
+The Field Mapping tab allows you to map corresponding fields to one another prior to performing the GIS Exchange.
+Merely select fields on the left-hand side to be mapped to InfoWater Pro fields on the right-hand side.
+Once the field mapping has been completed, click OK to finish the GIS Exchange.

 GIS Data Fields - Lists the fields found in the GIS data set that can be linked to the InfoWater Pro data fields.
 Use the arrow buttons to map a GIS field to an InfoWater Pro field.

 InfoWater/ GIS Data Field mapping - The InfoWater Pro fields that are available to be mapped during a GIS Exchange.
 By using the arrow buttons, select the desired GIS fields to map to the InfoWater Pro fields.